 So when is it a good time to plant perennials, trees, and shrubs?

-The answer is NOW!
+The answer is now.
 These plants are grown for the variety of different weather we endure in Colorado and between early spring and late fall there really is no wrong or right time to plant.
-If a cooler day is when you prefer to plant for your own sake of not dieing of heat stroke...that's great!
-But in all honesty we plant hundreds of trees, shrubs, and perennials for our customers through our landscaping company every day, rain or shine, 100 degrees or 50 degrees.
+If a cooler day is when you prefer to plant for your own sake of not dying of heat stroke...that's great!

 Another way of looking at it...if the plants can survive in black plastic containers throughout our Spring, Summer, and Fall without fail, they certainly will do better once they are tucked away in your garden.